CitrineInformatics-ERD-public/piml_glass_forming_ability/README.md

 and glass forming ability", Allec et al. A preprint of the manuscript is available on arXiv.

-iPython notebooks for reproducing the figures of the paper are in the [`notebooks`](notebooks) folder.
+Jupyter notebooks for reproducing the figures of the paper are in the [`notebooks`](notebooks) folder.
 Supporting datasets are in the [`data`](data) folder.